FrenzisRed/My_CCNA_Notes/34_Security_fundamentals.md

 Think of it as well on a physical manner, preventing unauthorized persons having access to servers/systems.
 Secure them in racks and locked rooms.

-Always remember: No system is perfectly secure!
+<h4 align="center">Always remember: No system is perfectly secure!</h4>

 <h4 align="center">Common attacks</h4>

-DoS (Denial of Service) attacks
+1) DoS (Denial of Service) attacks

-Spoofing attacks
+2) Spoofing attacks

-Reflection/amplification attacks
+3) Reflection/amplification attacks

-Man-in-the-middle attacks
+4) Man-in-the-middle attacks

-Reconnaissance attacks
+5) Reconnaissance attacks

-Malware
+6) Malware

-Social engineering attacks
+7) Social engineering attacks

-Password-related attacks
+8) Password-related attacks

+More in details:

+1) DoS attacks threaten the availability of a system one common DoS attack is the TCP SYN flood.
+  - TCP three-way handshake: SYN | SYN-ACK | ... no ACK
+  - The attacker sends countless TCP SYN messages to the target.
+  - The target sends SYN-ACK messages in response to each SYN it receives.
+  - The attacker never replies with the final ACK of the TCP three-way handshake.
+  - The incomplete connections fill up the target's TCP connection table.
+  - The attacker continues sending SYN messages.
+  - The target is no longer able to make legitimate TCP connections.

 <h4 align="center">Password/Multi-Factor Authentication (MFA)</h4>